Which health insurance companies are non-profit?

 - Options: does the fund offer the level of cover you want?

-- Waiting periods: nonprofits are sometimes able to be more flexible when it comes to waiving waiting periods
+- Waiting periods: nonprofits may be more flexible when it comes to waiving waiting periods

 - Member network: some funds offer member networks, giving you access to greater discounts and benefits when you see an in-network provider